ricichien/nextjs-chatbot/README.md

 ## Description

 *Chatbot with AI* is based on a web platform book store with a live chat helper using the OpenAI API.
-You can ask recommendations of books and many other contents.
-You can also change the prompt and create adaptations that best suits your needs.
+You can ask recommendations of books and many other questions.
+You can also change the prompt and create adaptations that best suits not only your needs but also your user's.

 ![Chat](https://user-images.githubusercontent.com/85197053/235807033-f32390c9-1991-47fa-8b9f-84e2bf5d494f.PNG)